Dining Out with Your Dog:

 Designated Areas

 Ensure your dog stays in a specific area designated for pets.
-Avoid placing them on tables or chairs, which can disturb fellow diners.
+Placing them on tables or chairs, which can disturb fellow diners, is not encouraged.
 If suitable, bring a mat for your dog to settle on.

 Maintain Distance